 All of us at AFA Fostering hope this blog has given you a helpful insight into the reasons why fostered children may view Christmas differently to your own birth children.

-We’ve found, from talking to foster carers, that planning ahead for Christmas Day can go a long way to ease some of the strong emotions that come to the fore during this time.
+We’ve found, from talking to foster parents, that planning ahead for Christmas Day can go a long way to ease some of the strong emotions that come to the fore during this time.
 Keep it simple, involve everyone and give a foster child a happy and memorable Christmas that everyone celebrates and enjoys.

 If this blog has inspired you and made you want to make it a ‘Happy Christmas’ for a child who can’t live at home, then we’d love to hear from you.
 At AFA Fostering we’re always keen to hear about your fostering experiences, and we’d love you to share any helpful tips with us.

 If you, or someone you know, is interested in fostering a local child, please let us know by filling in our enquiry form.
 We will call you for a friendly, no-obligation chat.
 But for now, ‘Merry Christmas and a Happy New Year!’